itssyenny/Blockchain/README.md

 How do they do this? <br />
   > By solving a complex mathematical puzzle(part of the bitcoin program) & including the answer in the block.
 The puzzle that needs solving is to find a number that, when combined with the data in the block and passed through a hash function, produces a result that is within a certain range.
 This is much harder than it sounds.

+##### How are Bitcoin Mining Pools ?
+Question : Do I need to mine solo or join a pool ? <br />

+Going solo means that you don't need to share your reward __(your full block reward, 25 XBTC)__.
+But, your odds of getting a reward are also __decreased__. <br />
+Whereas a pool has __a much larger chance__ of solving a block & winning the reward (reward will be splitted between all the pool members).
+Therefore, joining a pool will create a steady stream of income